zhgulden/set/README.md

 - Node <ValueType> * Set <ValueType> :: balance(Node <ValueType> * ptr)

 ## Insertion  <a name="insert"></a>
 To make sure that the given tree remains AVL after every insertion, we must augment the standard BST insert operation to perform some re-balancing.
-Following are two basic operations that can be performed to re-balance a BST without violating the BST property (keys(left) < key(root) < keys(right)).
+Following are two basic operations that can be performed to re-balance a BST without violating the BST property **(keys(left) < key(root) < keys(right))**
 1) Left Rotation
 2) Right Rotation,
 which realized in [Node <ValueType> * Set <ValueType> :: balance(Node <ValueType> * ptr)](#balance)